Skip to content

 Counselor Preparation Comprehensive Examination (CPCE)

 Counselor Preparation Comprehensive Examination (CPCE) is a standardized exit exam designed to review the material of the counseling core concepts.
 All School and Clinical Mental Health students must pass the CPCE in order to graduate.
 The exam is intended to review the main core counseling concepts (CPCE).
-The exam is a computer-based exam that can be taken at the TAMUC Testing Center (CPCE-APB) or a Pearson approved site (CPCE-CBT).
+The exam is a computer-based exam that can be taken at the TAMUC Testing Center (CPCE-APB) or a Pearson approved site (CPCE-ABE).

 You are eligible to take the exam after you complete COUN 551 and COUN 595.